eleftasia/eleftasia.github.io/content/teaching/index.md

 ### At UW

-As a graduate student at UW, I have been a helper for a Software Carpentry Workshop hosted by UW's eScience Institute.
+As a graduate student at UW, I've been a helper for a Software Carpentry Workshop hosted by the eScience Institute.

 ### At NU